wso2/docs-ei/en/micro-integrator/docs/concepts/message-entry-points.md

 ## REST APIs

-A REST API in WSO2 Micro Integrator is analogous to a web application deployed in the integration server.
+A REST API in WSO2 Micro Integrator is analogous to a web application deployed in the web container.
 Each API is anchored at a user-defined URL context, much like how a web application deployed in a servlet container is anchored at a fixed URL context.
 An API will only process requests that fall under its URL context.